COVID-19 Transit Updates

 Service is available to persons with disabilities or senior citizens age 65 or older Monday through Saturday.
 The fare for a one-way trip is based on zones traveled.
 Advanced Reservation trips are encouraged.

 In Scottsdale, Valley Metro Paratransit service is provided from Bell Road / CAP Canal / Thunderbird Road on the north to McKellips Road on the south.
-This area includes service to the Princess Resort and the Mayo Clinic.
 This service includes service to the cities of Tempe, Mesa, Chandler and Gilbert.

 No certification process is needed to use the non-ADA service, although proof of age or proof of disability may be requested by Valley Metro Paratransit reservations or the driver.
 A driver's license or other state issued ID card is an acceptable proof of age.
 A Medicare card or Valley Metro Reduced Fare ID card is acceptable proof of age or disability.

 - 602-716-2200 Reservations or general information